-Events for which consideration is Risk

-required

-Built-in computer in the device There is the same risk as a computer

-Use of a wireless LAN, etc. to Expanded risk of external network connection.
+Events for which consideration is required Risk Built-in computer in the device There is the same risk as a computer Use of a wireless LAN, etc. to cooperate with outside parties Expanded risk of external network connection.

-cooperate with outside parties

 (2) Cooperation with IT systems (vertical expansion)